What are the terms of the diversion agreement?

 - One extension may be granted for up to ninety (90) days for cause and in extreme circumstances only.

 - Online courses which are approved by the Diversion Coordinator may be considered in lieu of face to face programs.
+A supplemental educational/treatment program will be required for all Diversion Agreements, except for speeding, if speeding is the only offense.

 - Out of state defendant’s may be denied diversion if conditions of diversion agreement cannot be satisfied.